Who’s representing your State at The Executives Institute?

 Throughout the 2026 calendar year, The Executives Institute is releasing one Rule per week—50 timeless business principles delivered in a structured format and strategically designed for executives and entrepreneurs; to slow us down, sharpen our thinking and help us each stay the course.

-- Choose a Rule released this year, that most resonates with you
+- Choose a Rule released this year, from the list below, that most resonates with you

 - Read the Rule along with its summary (1-2 min)